This is a best prospect industry sector for this country. Includes a market overview and trade data.

-The inadequacies of the Turkish secondary education system have been a driving force for Turkish parents to send their children to reputable boarding schools.
-Through marketing efforts, Turkish student representation at the U.S. boarding schools has been increasing in recent years.
+Secondary Education: The inadequacies of the Turkish secondary education system have been a driving force for Turkish parents to send their children to reputable boarding schools.
+Through marketing efforts, Turkish student representation at U.S. boarding schools has increased in recent years.
 In 2019, over 400 Turkish students pursued their studies at U.S. boarding schools, making the U.S. the second most popular destination for boarding schools after the U.K.

-Many Turks find the academic excellence at U.S. boarding schools invaluable as well as the unique residential campus environment and the superior extra-curricular activities.
-It is also important for potential students and their families that graduating students are accepted at some of the most prestigious and competitive universities in the U.S. and around the world.
+Many Turks find the academic quality, residential campus environment, and superior extra-curricular activities at U.S. boarding schools invaluable.
+It is also important for potential students and their families that graduated students are accepted at some of the most prestigious and competitive universities in the U.S. and around the world.

-There are more students interested in quality higher education programs than can be accommodated by the popular Turkish universities.
-Thus, opportunities exist for American universities and colleges to explore recruitment possibilities from Turkey.
+There are not enough places in popular Turkish universities and university programs to accommodate the student demand.
+Thus, opportunities exist for U.S. universities and colleges to explore recruitment possibilities from Turkey.
 The results of the central university placement exam in Turkey are announced in mid-July.
-U.S. higher education institutions can reach out to unmatched or dissatisfied students if they are able to accept students starting in the second semester/quarter of the school year.
+U.S. higher education institutions can reach out to unmatched or dissatisfied students, if they are able to accept students starting in the second semester/quarter of the school year.

-The Ministry of National Education, the Council of Higher Education and many ministries offer scholarships to hundreds of successful students each year wishing to continue their studies abroad.
-These students usually apply to well-known “top universities” chosen from a Specific List provided to them.
-Cost is not a critical factor in their decision-making process as the scholarship sponsors pay for their entire studies and the scholarship holders are usually bonded to work with their sponsoring organizations for about 4-8 years after they graduate.
+The Ministry of National Education, the Council of Higher Education, and many ministries offer scholarships to hundreds of successful students each year wishing to continue their studies abroad.
+These students usually apply to well-known “top universities” chosen from a specific list provided to them.
+Cost is not a critical factor in students’ decision-making processes since the scholarship sponsors pay for their entire program and scholarship holders are usually obliged to work at their sponsoring organization for about four to eight years after graduation.

-Due to the competitive nature of the Turkish labor market and the significant unemployment level, many students feel the necessity to have a postgraduate/master’s degree increasing their chances to find better jobs.
-These programs are even more competitive, so students seek placement at international universities.
-Graduate studies are the most popular level of enrollment for Turkish students; over 50% of the Turkish students in the U.S. are pursuing graduate degrees.
+Due to the competitive nature of the Turkish labor market and high unemployment, many students are compelled to pursue post-graduate education to increase their employment prospects.
+These programs are even more competitive in Turkey, so students seek placement at international universities.
+Graduate studies are the most popular level of enrollment for Turkish students studying abroad; almost 50% of the Turkish students in the U.S. are pursuing graduate degrees.

-Several Turkish universities have cooperation programs (such as dual diploma, language programs) with American universities, enabling their students to continue their education in U.S. institutions.
-Other American universities may wish to pursue such cooperative agreements as well as student exchange programs to attract qualified Turkish students.
+Several Turkish universities have cooperation programs (such as dual diploma and language programs) with U.S. universities, enabling their students to continue their education at U.S. institutions.
+Other U.S. universities may wish to pursue such cooperative agreements and/or student exchange programs to attract qualified Turkish students.